winshining/nginx-http-flv-module/README.md

 It's better to specify the directive `worker_processes` as 1, because `ngx_rtmp_stat_module` may not get statistics from a specified worker process in multi-processes mode, for HTTP requests are randomly distributed to worker processes. `ngx_rtmp_control_module` has the same problem.
 The problem can be optimized by this patch [per-worker-listener](https://github.com/arut/nginx-patches/blob/master/per-worker-listener).

 In addtion, `vhost` feature is not perfect in multi-processes mode yet, waiting to be fixed.
-For example, the following configuration is OK in multi-processes mode:
+For example, whichever domain name streams are pushed to, the following configuration is OK in multi-processes mode:

     rtmp {
         ...
         server {
             listen 1935;
+            server_name 1st_domain_name;

             application myapp {
                 ...